shantatei/web-subspace/laravel-subspace-community/README.md

 # Community Service

-Community Service in a Microservices Architecture Server is running on port 8001
+Community Service in a Microservices Architecture <br />
+Server is running on port 8001 <br />
 Server Address : http://165.22.251.113/community

 # Features